 MTEL Communication & Literacy Skills Test

 The Communication and Literacy Skills test is used to determine a licensure candidate's ability to effectively communicate with students and parents alike.
 The exam consists of two subtests: a Reading Subtest and a Writing Subtest.
-The Reading Subtest requires candidates to define general vocabulary terms and also to read passages and answer related multiple-choice items.
+The Reading Subtest requires candidates to read passages and answer related multiple-choice items.
 The Writing Subtest requires test takers to answer mechanics-related multiple choice items, grammar and usage-related multiple choice and open response items, a summary statement, and an essay on a debatable topic.

 Preparing for the Exam

-- Undergraduate students take English 110 and 111 as a part of their General Education Requirements; as well as the Wheelock Communication and Literacy Exam (WLCE), which is a prerequisite for education concentrators going in to upper-level coursework.
+- Undergraduate students take English 120 and 121 (Previously English 110 and 111) as a part of their General Education Requirements; as well as the Wheelock Communication and Literacy Exam (WLCE), which is a prerequisite for education concentrators going in to upper-level coursework.
 Combined, these requirements are one of the best ways for students to prepare for the Communication and Literacy Skills exam.

 - Graduate students have the option to take "Building a Foundation for Graduate Writing" (ACD 501)-a course designed to enhance a student's writing skills.
-Students may also take the Graduate Writing Exam (GWE)-an exam designed for students to demonstrate their communication skills.
-These initiatives provide students with excellent support as they prepare for the exam.
+This free course provides current Wheelock students with excellent support as they prepare for the exam.

 - Depending on their program of study, graduate students will take related coursework.
 All of these courses, combined with departmental initiatives and supports, build a solid foundation for students planning to take this test.